“Ontological exercise is a shift from doing or getting it done to mastering.” – Sanjay Thakkar

 Transformation That Lasts a Lifetime

-At Newfield, you will learn impactful new skills and see vast new possibilities for action, boosting your professional and personal effectiveness in exponential ways.
+At Newfield, you will learn impactful new skills and see vast new possibilities for action in ontology, boosting your professional and personal effectiveness in exponential ways.

 But you will come away with much more than that: a window into the place from which you lead and coach, and a deeper sense of your purpose in the arc of humanity as you lead and coach.

 Many people worry about what happens after a transformational program.
 That’s why at Newfield, we put incredible care into sustaining and cultivating a learning community for life.
-From our cohort-based curriculum design, to weekly alumni Learning-in-Action calls and Alumni-only continuing education courses, these are just examples of ways that Newfield Alumni continue to deepen and learn.
+From our cohort-based curriculum design to monthly alumni Learning in Action calls and alumni-only continuing education courses, these are just examples of ways that Newfield Alumni continue to deepen and learn.